Dental pulp test: Clinical application

 Pulpal tests may be conducted via stimulation of the sensory fibres within the pulp (sensitivity testing) or by assessing pulpal blood flow (vitality testing).
 All available techniques are reported to have limitations in terms of accuracy and reproducibility and therefore require careful interpretation in clinical practice.

 Sensitivity testing

 Sensitivity tests assess the sensory response of a tooth to an external stimulus, results which may be extrapolated to indirectly determine pulpal health status.
-Sensory stimuli, such as heat, cold or an electrical current, are applied to the tooth in question in order to stimulate the nocireceptors within the pulp.
+Sensory stimuli, such as heat, cold, or an electrical current, are applied to the tooth in question to stimulate the nocireceptors within the pulp.
 The type of sensory fibres activated and therefore the response felt by the patient depends on the stimulus used.
-Sensibility testing is based on Brännström's hydrodynamic theory, which postulates that the activation of nocireceptors is caused by fluid movement within the dentinal tubules in response to thermal, electrical, mechanical or osmotic stimuli.
+Sensibility testing is based on Brännström's hydrodynamic theory, which postulates that the activation of nocireceptors is caused by fluid movement within the dentinal tubules in response to thermal, electrical, mechanical, or osmotic stimuli.

 Responses to sensitivity testing

 There are three primary outcomes of a pulp sensitivity test: